yolandadantas/Airbnb/preprocessing/README.md

 # Instructions
-In this exercise you will create a MLflow component that preprocess the data.
+In this step you will create a MLflow component that preprocess the data.
-It implements in a reusable way the steps we implemented in the EDA notebook in the previous step (fetch_data).
+It implements in a reusable way the steps we implemented in the EDA notebook.

 ## Run Steps